 Meals are prepared and served by Parishioners at the Salvation Army for those staying overnight when the temperature is below 28 degrees.
-Contact: Liz Kennedy (928) 632-3100.
+Contact: Mary Hallford (602) 796-1177.

 PASS provides shelter and basic resources to homeless/transitional women, children and families of Yavapai County using many volunteers to help staff the shelter and office.
 Contact: Liz Kennedy (928) 632-3100.

-Saint Luke’s and other area churches collect, sort & distribute warm clothing and blankets to those in need during the month of October.
+Saint Luke’s and other area churches collect, sort and distribute warm clothing and blankets to those in need in the Quad city area during the months of September and October.
 Contact: Carol Covert (928) 515-1630.

 People Who Care provides caring non-medical volunteer assistance to adults unable to drive in order to help them continue living in their own homes.
 Contact: Nancy Reynolds (928) 445-4490.